 Entangled ant vision, Bongil Bongil, northern NSW, 2024

-digital collage, acrylic paint, fluoro and invisible ink, UV torch, dimensions variable
+photomontage, acrylic paint, fluoro and invisible ink, UV torch, dimensions variable

 What is in the collage?